sf105/sttp-book/chapters/getting-started/test-automation.md

 }
 ```

-Notice that we first create an instance of `RomanNumeral`.
-Then we execute or run the `convert` method, which is the method we want to test.
-Finally we assert that the result is what we would expect.

-Do you see more test cases?
-Go ahead and implement them!
+At this point, if you see other test cases (there are!), go ahead and implement them.

 {% set video_id = "XS4-93Q4Zy8" %}
 {% include "/includes/youtube.md" %}

-## The need for systematic software testing

-We devised three test cases in our exemple above.
-How did we do it?
-We used our experience as software developers.

-However, although our experience indeed helps us deeply in finding bugs, this might
-not be enough:

-* It is highly prone to mistakes.
-Maybe you might forget one test case.
-* It varies from person to person.
-We want any developer in the world to be able to test software.
-* It is hard to know when to stop, based only on our gut feelings.

-This is why, throughout the course, we will study more systematic techniques
-to test software.

-{% set video_id = "xyV5fZsUH9s" %}
-{% include "/includes/youtube.md" %}

-## An introduction to test code quality
+## Test code engineering matters

 In practice, developers write (and maintain!) thousands of test code lines.
 Taking care of the quality of test code is therefore of utmost importance.
-Whenever possible, we'll introduce you to some best practices in test
+Whenever possible, we will introduce you to some best practices in test
 code engineering.

-For example, in the example above, we create the `roman` object four times.
+In the test code above, we create the `roman` object four times.
-This is good, because we want to start fresh with each test.
-If the method would in some way change the object, we do not want this to carry over to another test.
+Having a fresh clean instance of an object for each test method is a good idea, as
+we do not want "objects that might be already dirty" (and thus, being the cause for the test to fail, and not because there was a bug in the code) in our test.

+However, duplicated code is something not desirable.
+The problem with duplicated test code
+is the same as in production code: if there is a change to be made, the change has to be made
+in all the points where the duplicated code exists.

-However, now we have the same line of code in each test method.
+In this example, we should try to isolate the line of code responsible for creating
-The risk of this code duplication is that we might do it wrong in one of the cases, or if we want to change the code somewhere, we forget to change it everywhere.

-We can write everything we want to do at the start of each test in just one method.
+the class under test.
-In order to do so, we will use the `@BeforeEach` annotation.
+In order to do so, we can use the `@BeforeEach` feature that JUnit provides.
-Like the tests, we annotate a method with this annotation.
-Then JUnit knows that before it runs the code in a test method is has to run the code in the `BeforeEach` method.
+JUnit runs methods that are annotated with `@BeforeEach` before every test method.

-In the test code we just wrote, we can instantiate the `roman` object inside a method annotated with `BeforeEach`.
+We therefore can instantiate the `roman` object inside a method annotated with `BeforeEach`.

-In this case it is just one line that we move out of the test methods, but as your tests become more complicated this approach becomes more important.
+Although you might be asking yourself: "But it is just a single line of code...
+Does it really matter?", remember that as test code becomes more complicated, the more important test code quality becomes.

-The new test code would look as follows.
+The new test code would look as follows:

 ```java
 import org.junit.jupiter.api.BeforeEach;